nirvik/iWant/README.md

 A commandline tool for searching and downloading files in LAN network, without any central server.

 ### Features
-* __Decentralized__ : No central server is hosting files.
+* __Decentralized__ : There is no central server hosting files.
 Therefore, no central point of failure
 * __Easy discovery of files__: As easy as searching for something in google.
 * __File download from multiple peers__: If the seeder fails/leaves the group, leecher will continue to download from another seeder in the network
 * __Directory download__: Supports downloading directories